President & CEO:

 Jack McCleary is a registered professional geologist with 40 years experience in petroleum and mineral exploration.
 He has held executive positions with several junior resource companies and for several years was a Vice President of Dominion Securities Ltd. John also served as Director and President of Canadian Hydro Developers Inc. and Troymin Resources Ltd.

 Larry Segerstrom is a professional geologist with more than 30 years of experience in exploration and 20 years in senior management.
 Past management positions include COO of Paramount Gold and Silver Corp. and Manager of Geology of the Grasberg Mining District for Freeport-McMoRan.
 Larry has been involved in several discoveries, including leading the teams that discovered and developed new resources of more than 750,000 ounces of gold and 60 million ounces of silver with Paramount, and new ore reserves totaling 3.4 billion pounds of copper and 3.6 million ounces of gold with Freeport.
-He is currently Exploration Manager – USA with Anglo American plc.
 He holds a M.Sc. in Geology, a M.B.A., and is a qualified person under Canadian NI 43-101.

 William J. Worrall obtained a law degree from the University of British Columbia in 1955 and was awarded the distinction of Queen’s counsel in 1986.
 He was a founding partner of Worrall, Scott and Page and when the business terminated in 1995 he founded the Lexas law Group where he worked until his retirement in 2012.
 William's practice was primarily in the areas of securities, national and trans-national corporate and commercial transactions, and resource law (mining and oil and gas development and production).
 William has also served as a lecturer in courses offered by the Continuing Legal Education Society of British Columbia regarding securities law and practice, and is the author of a study commissioned by the Federal Government on the Development of Mineral Resources on Indian Reserves.